terrychild/only-connect/docs/connections-blog/connections.md

 I can now use the following logic to work out what the new index for each element should be:

 *   For bricks who have a group smaller than the current group, they have already been moved to the top of the wall and can be left alone.
-*   For bricks with a group equal to the current group number they need to be moved “up” to the next available row.
+*   For bricks with a group equal to the current group number they need to be moved “up” to the next available row, the location of which is indicated by the groupIndex variable.
-*   For bricks with a group number greater than the current group they need to be moved “down” to an available space.
+*   For bricks with a group number greater than the current group they need to be moved “down” to an available space as pointed to by the unsolvedIndex.

 ![alt_text](images/wall5.png "Wall indexes")